Josh Jung Player Props: Rangers vs. Royals

 Josh Jung At The Plate

-- Jung is batting .333 with one homer during his last outings and is on a six-game hitting streak.
+- Jung will look to extend his seven-game hitting streak.
+He's batting .286 with one homer in his last games.

-- In five games this season (33.3%), Jung has picked up an RBI, including two games with multiple runs batted in.
+- Jung has driven in a run in five games this year (31.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.